pierrebarbera/epa-ng/README.md

 ### Apple

-Supported in theory, but currently work in progress.
-In principle same procedure as under Linux.
+In principle same procedure as under Linux, but I recommend installing `libomp` (`brew install libomp`) before building.

 ### Windows

-No support yet, will gaugue interest first.
+Not supported at this time, though I highly recommend looking into the ubuntu subsystem if you're using Windows 10!

 ## Usage